inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Reduction (|AIFDR|).

 |project_name| (Version 2.0) was officially launched at the opening of
-the InaDRTG center in Jakarta in March 2014 by |BNPB|.
+the InaDRTG centre in Jakarta in March 2014 by |BNPB|.

 |project_name| is being taught across 6 provinces in Indonesia as one of
 the three open source software tools used to enable development of realistic